 Yatala Vehera is believed to be built by regional king Mahanaga in the 3rd century BC on the grounds which his queen delivered a son.
-This stupa has been identified as Mani Chethiya and Yattalaya in various historical documents.
+This stupa has been identified as Mani Chethiya and Yattalaya in various historical documents and as Dalada Dagoba in some inscriptions found at the site.

 Mahanaga is a brother of King Devanampiyathissa (250-210 BC ).
 History states that that when Mahanaga was inspecting the construction of Walas Reservoir (වලස් වැව), the queen of Devanampiyathissa send him a bowl of Mangos with the top most one poisoned.
 Her intention was to kill Mahanaga to ensure the throne to her son after Devanampiyathissa.
 At that time the son was with his uncle at the tank and child ate the poisoned mango and died on the spot.
 Fearing reprisal he took his pregnant wife and escaped to Ruhuna where he built up his own regional kingdom surrounding Magama area.